John Miller gets life term for killing partner and girl

 The judge said 38-year-old Miller must spend at least 15 years in prison.

 Leeds Crown Court heard the two bodies were found at the family home in Kirkby Avenue.

-The court was told that the couple's four-year-old daughter, Amelia, was in the house as Miller carried out the killings during a psychotic episode.'Out of control'
+The court was told that the couple's four-year-old daughter, Amelia, was in the house as Miller carried out the killings during a psychotic episode.

 The Crown Prosecution Service accepted Miller's admission of manslaughter.

 In statement read to the court, Ms Laycock's father, Christopher, said: "I've had no reprieve, no release for good behaviour.

 My daughter and granddaughter - brutally and violently murdered - their basic human rights removed - their right to live.